Friedrich Geisshardt: Malta and North Africa

 Shortly after the Oak Leaves presentation, I. Gruppe under the command of Hauptmann Heinrich Bär was ordered from the Eastern Front to the Mediterranean theatre of operations.
 On 29 June, I. Gruppe moved from Baherove, via Odessa, Băneasa, Sofia, Thessaloniki to Eleusis, where they arrived on 1 July.
 The unit was then ordered to Sicily where it arrived at the Comiso airfield on 5 July 1942 and was subordinated to the command of Jagdgeschwader 53 Pik-As (JG 53—53rd Fighter Wing).

 By the end of October 1942, Geißhardt was credited with destruction of nine enemy aircraft in the aerial battles of Malta, all of them Spitfire fighter aircraft.
 On 11 July 1942, he claimed two Spitfires shot down, one of which was not confirmed.
 He was credited with another Spitfire shot down in combat over Luqa on 20 July.
 On a combat air patrol flown from 09:30 to 10:35 on 29 July, Geißhardt again claimed yet again a Spitfire shot down over Malta.
 Geißhardt's Gruppe was then reequipped with the Bf 109 G-2, conversion completed on 1 September.
 Geißhardt claimed one more Spitfire on 8 September 1942, I. Gruppes 700th aerial victory on 10 October, and his 89th on 10 October.
-He claimed his last two victories over Malta on 15 October, and was promoted to Hauptmann on 24 October 1942.
+He claimed his last two victories over Malta on 15 October.
+His first opponent may have been the Spitfire of No. 249 Squadron RAF flown by F/Sgt N.G.
+Bryden, who was wounded and bailed out into the sea.
+The second claim could have been the Spitfire of No. 249 Squadron RAF flown by P/O V.K.
+Moody, who crash-landed at Takali, Malta.
+Geißhardt was promoted to Hauptmann on 24 October 1942.

 I. Gruppe began transferring to the North African theatre on 26 October 1942.
 That day, Geißhardt and five other pilots from 3.
 Staffel flew to Tripoli, Libya.
 There, he added nine more victories, among them his century on 10 November 1942.
 He was the 30th Luftwaffe pilot to achieve the century mark.